alexdiliberto/code-conventions/README.md

 - Use soft-tabs with a **2** space indent.
 - Be generous with well-written and clear comments.
 - Each line should be no longer than **120** characters.
-  - Using *Sublime Text 2*, you can enforce this rule visually with a vertical ruler at 120 characters by customing your **User Settings** file. *(Shown above greater detail below in the `Sublime Text 2` section)*
+  - Using *Sublime Text 2*, you can enforce this rule visually with a vertical ruler at 120 characters by customizing your **User Settings** file. *(Shown above greater detail below in the `Sublime Text 2` section)*

 ### JS Naming
 - For variables and functions, names should be limited to alphanumeric characters and, in some cases, the underscore character.